FDEP Withdraws Rule That Would Have Allowed More Toxic Chemicals in Florida’s Waters After Challenges

-On July 26th, the state's Environmental Regulation Commission passed this proposed rule by a 3-2 vote.
-In early August, the Seminole tribe challenged the rule in state court, stating that Florida had violated procedures in rushing the rule and had cut short public comment periods.
-Furthermore, they claim that the rule does not protect tribal communities.
-On September 13th, the challenge was dismissed because the tribe filed at 5:02pm, and the deadline was 5:00pm.
-Any day, the rule will go to the EPA to either approve or reject.
+On July 26, 2016, the state's Environmental Regulation Commission passed the original proposed rule by a 3-2 vote.
+There were no public meetings offered in South Florida and there were vacant seats for a local government and environmental representative on the Commission at the time.
+In early August 2016, the Seminole tribe challenged this rule in state court, stating that Florida had violated procedures in rushing the rule and had cut short public comment periods.
+Furthermore, they claimed that the rule did not adequately protect tribal communities.
+On September 13, 2016, the challenge was dismissed because the tribe filed at 5:02 pm, and the deadline was 5:00 pm.

-Check this out in our Miami Herald Op-Ed too.
+Check out our Miami Herald Op-Ed highlighting the issues with the original proposed rule.

-How and why is Governor Scott’s DEP proposing to loosen the regulations of cancer-causing agents in our waterways?
+How and why did Governor Scott’s DEP propose to loosen the regulations of cancer-causing agents in our waterways?

-The how is simple: DEP is utilizing different models for calculating cancer risk than the methods used by the U.S. Environmental Protection Agency (EPA) and every other state in the nation.
-Furthermore, Governor Scott’s DEP is accepting the likelihood that more Florida citizens might develop cancer with these new exposure limits, using a carcinogenic “chemical risk calculation” that is 10 times (or sometime 100 times) higher than the current rule allows.
+The how is simple: DEP utilized different models for calculating cancer risk than the methods used by the U.S. Environmental Protection Agency (EPA) and every other state in the nation.
+Furthermore, Governor Scott’s DEP accepted the likelihood that more Florida citizens might develop cancer with these new exposure limits, using a carcinogenic “chemical risk calculation” that is 10 times (or sometimes 100 times) higher than the current rule allows.
 In other words, where the existing regulations accept the risk that toxic exposure levels might cause cancer in 1 in a million people, DEP’s proposed rule changes would allow that number to rise for some risk groups to 1 in 100,000 people, or, in some cases, even 1 in 10,000.

-The risk factors increase for people who eat Florida-caught seafood more than once per week, and even more so for subsistence fishermen who might eat seafood daily, because the chemicals that accumulate in fish or shellfish are passed along to humans who consume them.
-Aside from increasing our cancer risk, allowing higher carcinogen levels in our water, and thus in our fish, will hurt the market for Florida seafood, deterring the public from choosing “Fresh from Florida” shellfish and fish.
+The risk factors increased for people who eat Florida-caught seafood under the original proposed rule more than once per week, and even more so for subsistence fishermen who might eat seafood daily, because the chemicals that accumulate in fish or shellfish are passed along to humans who consume them.
+People who eat Florida-caught seafood even just once a week would have increased their cancer risk by orders of magnitude under the original proposed rule.
+Subsistence fishers who eat Florida caught fish daily, like many of our tribal communities, would have been the most at risk.
+Aside from increasing our cancer risk, the original proposed rule would have allowed higher carcinogen levels in our water, and thus in our fish, which could have hurt the market for Florida seafood, deterring the public from choosing “Fresh from Florida” shellfish and fish.

 As for the why, many of the toxic compounds currently under review are, not coincidentally, the very same chemicals commonly used in fracking and other polluting industries.
 Although some 50 Florida counties and cities have banned fracking, Tallahassee has tried several times to preempt these bans.